mavryk-network/mavryk-protocol/docs/user/multinetwork.rst

 your node runs on the expected network.
 For instance, to make sure that it runs on Ghostnet::

-  mavkit-node run --data-dir ~/tezos-ghostnet --network ghostnet
+  mavkit-node run --data-dir ~/mavryk-ghostnet --network ghostnet

 This command will fail with an error if the configured network is not Ghostnet.
-The node also displays the chain name (such as ``TEZOS_MAINNET``) when it starts.
+The node also displays the chain name (such as ``MAVRYK_MAINNET``) when it starts.
 Also mind opening the :doc:`RPC interface <../developer/rpc>` as appropriate.

 The list of built-in networks is in :src:`src/lib_node_config/config_file.ml`.